openservicebrokerapi/servicebroker/spec.md

 `last_operation` endpoint that provides visibility to end users as to the progress of the operation.

-#### Blocking Operations
+## Blocking Operations

 Service brokers do not have to support concurrent requests that act on the same set of resources.
-If a service broker receives a request that it is not able to process due to other activity being done on that resource then the service broker MUST reject the request with an HTTP `422 Unprocessable Entity`.
-The HTTP body of the response MUST include a `description` property explaining the reason for the failure.
+If a service broker receives a request that it is not able to process due to other activity being done on that resource then the service broker MUST reject the request with a HTTP `422 Unprocessable Entity` error and the following body:

-Sample response:
 ```
 {
+  "error": "ConcurrencyError",
   "description": "Another operation for this service instance is in progress"
 }
 ```

+Note that per the [Orphans](#orphans) section, this error response does not cause orphan mitigation to be initiated.
+Therefore, platforms receiving this error response SHOULD resend the request at a later time.

+Brokers MAY choose to treat the creation of a binding as a mutation of the corresponding service instance - it is an implementation choice.
+Doing so would cause platforms to serialize multiple binding creation requests when they are directed at the same service instance if concurrent updates are not supported.

 ## Polling Last Operation